MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-export-data-for-extension.md

 ---
 title: "Adding data for Extensions"
-description: "How you can export data such as permisisons, web services, and table data for an extension."
+description: "How you can add data such as permisisons, web services, and table data for an extension."
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 04/01/2021